Anatoly Lappo: Career

-Anatoly Lappo started his service after graduation in the Transcaucasian Border District and participated in the withdrawal of Soviet troops from the Azerbaijan.
+Anatoly Lappo started his service after graduation in the Transcaucasian Border District and participated in the withdrawal of Soviet troops from Azerbaijan.
 He called that time one of the hardest in his life.

 In 1992, Lappo returned to Belarus to serve in the newly created Smorgon Border Group, becoming its commander in 2004.
 In 2008, he was transferred to the operational department of the Border Service.
 He was later promoted to its deputy head and then to its first deputy head in 2014, before being appointed its chairman on 29 December 2016.

 Lappo obtained the rank of major general in 2010 and lieutenant general in 2020.

 Anatoly Lappo was in charge of Belarusian border during 2021 refugee crisis, and met with the UNHCR representative to discuss the issue.
 In the same year, he said that that Ukraine was "training military" to "arrive here in Belarus".
 In 2022, after Russia had already invaded Ukraine, he said that Poland had been acting "provocatively".

 He was dismissed on 30 May 2023, and in August, Lappo was appointed Border representative at the CIS Executive Committee.